duckdb/duckdb/tools/juliapkg/README.md

 using DuckDB
 using DataFrames

-# create a new in-memory dabase
+# create a new in-memory database
 con = DBInterface.connect(DuckDB.DB)

 # create a DataFrame